 Designate your space/area where you will build your frames.
 I used a wall in our home office because that’s where I go to create most of my digital content.
 I used thumb tacks to pine each panel closely together evenly.

 TIP: Building a full wall is great for full body images.
-If you are going to use your backdrop for mainly selfies/headshots, you should use less (roughly six) panels.
+If you are going to use your backdrop for mainly selfies/headshots, you should use fewer (roughly six) panels.

 Continue Adding Embellishments: Peony Flowers